MPDieckmann/mpdieckmann.github.io/_repositories/wp-plugins.md

 Here is a list to some plugins
 {% for item in site.repositories %}
-{% if item.url contains page.url && item.url != page.url %}
+{% if item.url contains page.url and item.url != page.url %}
 * [{{ item.title }}]({{ item.url | absolute_url }}) *([Branch]({{ item.branch }}))*
 {% endif %}
 {% endfor %}